Here, you will find a few civil ceremony music ideas which will help you plan your wedding.

 If I am producing the ceremony music for you, I will ask for the following:

-- Some choices of pre-ceremony background music, about 10 – 15 minutes worth should do depending on the venue.
+- Some choices of pre-ceremony background music (this is optional), about 10 – 15 minutes worth should do depending on the venue.
 Please bear in mind not all of these may get played.

 - The bride’s entrance music